-Detroit – After years of struggling to make money with these two companies, Ford has sold them to Tata for $2.3 Billion.
-The sale to Tata changes the company’s visibility on a global scale.
-The key strategy for them has been to grow as a global manufacturer via acquisition.
-The transaction helps them compete globally and increases their ability to sell into the U.S. market, and it increases their ability to learn and capitalize on lean manufacturing which is already strong in Jaguar plants.
-Chinese manufacturers have been unable to make such a large purchase, so this also increases India’s market share vs. other major emerging economies.
+Detroit – After years of effort to make money with Jaguar and Range Rover, Ford has sold them to Tata for $2.3 Billion.
+The sale to Tata changes the company’s visibility globally.
+The strategy for Tata has been to grow as a global manufacturer via acquisitions.
+The transaction helps them compete and increases their ability to sell into the U.S. market.
+It increases their ability to exploit lean manufacturing techniques, which are already strong in Jaguar plants (see root cause analysis, Ishikawa diagram, fishbone diagrams for examples of how lean six sigma is applied).
+Chinese manufacturers have been unable to make such a large purchase.
+Therefore, this increases India’s market share vs. other emerging economies.

 A very British Brand